elbuo8/sqs.js/README.md

 * `pollInterval` How often SQS is polled (1000)
 * `pollingSize` How many messages should each request receive (10)
 * `startPolling` Automatically start polling
+* `waitTimeSeconds` How long to wait during long polling

 Emits the following events:
 * `message` (msg) received message